 Community parks are intended to serve several neighborhoods and usually serve a broad range of uses.
 The typical park size is 30 acres or more.
-The city one park that is classified as a community park, however, it is smaller the nationally recognized standard of 30 acres.
-It is included in this category because of the broad population base it serves and the facilities/intended use of the park.
-The national classification system recommends 5 acres per 1,000 residents.
+The city has one park that is classified as a community park; however, it is smaller than the nationally recognized standard of 30 acres.
+It is included in this category because of the broad population base it serves, its facilities, and the intended use of the park.
+The national classification system recommends 5 acres per every 1,000 residents.